foxssake/netfox/docs/netfox/tutorials/input-gathering-tips-and-tricks.md

 ## Continuous inputs

-Consider player movement - if the player holds up, the character will move north, right for east, down for south, left for west.
+Consider player movement - if the player holds the button *up*, the character will move north, right for east, *down* for south, *left* for west.
 If the player holds two directions, the character will move diagonally.

 Since the player needs to *hold* the buttons for movement to happen, it is considered a *continuous* input.